Weight loss can seem like a math problem: Burn more calories than you consume and you’ll see results!

 An active online community shows you there are so many other people going through the same thing as you are, and you don’t have to feel like you’re alone in reaching your goals.
 “It really brings that human aspect into it,” she adds.

-So find a Team Beachbody Coach and join a Challenge Group or ask for encouragement in a supportive forum (the Beachbody message boards or the Beachbody On Demand Members Only group are great places to start).
+So, talk to your Team Beachbody Coach and join a Group or ask for encouragement in a supportive forum (the Beachbody message boards or the Beachbody On Demand Members Only group are great places to start).

 Share Your Progress